-Trainer Gordon Elliott was overcome with emotion as Tiger Roll, ridden by Davy Russell, returned after winning his second consecutive Randox Health Grand National.
+Trainer Gordon Elliott was overcome with emotion as Tiger Roll, ridden by Davy Russell, returned after winning his second consecutive Aintree Grand National in 2019.

 Elliott, in tears, reacted: “Everyone loves him.
 He is the people’s horse.
 I cannot believe it.”

-Tiger Roll, a nine-year-old by Authorized carrying 11st 5lb, became the first horse since Red Rum in 1974 to win two Randox Health Grand Nationals.
+Tiger Roll, a nine-year-old by Authorized carrying 11st 5lb, became the first horse since Red Rum in 1974 to win two Aintree Grand Nationals.
 He was sent off the 4/1 favourite, and beat 66/1 chance Magic Of Light (Jessica Harrington/Paddy Kennedy) by two and three-quarter lengths.

-Asked to sum up his brilliant horse, who now has four Cheltenham Festival wins and two Randox Health Grand National victories to his name, Elliott shook his head and just said: “Tiger.”
+Asked to sum up his brilliant horse, who now has four Cheltenham Festival wins and two Grand National victories to his name, Elliott shook his head and just said: “Tiger.”

 Russell reacted: “What can I say, Tiger Roll is just an unbelievable horse.
 I was running away for most of the race.
 It was marvellous – he gave a couple of stumbles and I think the blinkers lit him up.”

 The 39-year-old, who won his first Grand National on Tiger Roll 12 months earlier, said: “I can’t believe it.
 That’s the man there (gesturing to Gordon Elliott).
 He’s the man in charge and has done a great job, along with Karen and Keith, Michael and Anita, and Eddie.
 At my age now to be winning two Grand Nationals……